ag31weju/Energie_Systems_Planning_v2/README.md

 2. Open the project folder
 3. When prompted, select the `venv` environment as the interpreter for the workspace, or activate it as explained previously
 4. Change directory to the django project by navigating to \main with `cd main`
-5. `py manage.py runserver` to start the server
+5. `python manage.py runserver` to start the server
 ---

 ## Contributing